rajinder-yadav/gazeall/README.md

 ### Watch all files under multiple sub-folders

-This will run the command and then start to watch file for changes to re-run command.
+This will run the command and then start to watch files for changes under sub-folder "src" and "libs" to re-run command.

 ```sh
 npx gazeall --run "node src/main.js" "src/**/*" "libs/**/*"
 ```

 ### Wait first and run command on change

+This command is only be execute after changes are detected.

 ```sh
 npx gazeall --wait-first --run "node src/main.js" "src/**/*"